balaji19112003/block-device-driver/README.md

 ---

-#  How the Dummy Yocto Build Works
+#  How the yocto Build Works

 1. Run the fake BitBake script: